Color

 Mixes two layers by multiplying the values.

-Since color values are in the range [0,1], the result will be less than each initial value.
+, the result will be less than each initial value.

 Multiplying a color by black produces black.
 Multiplying a color by white produces the same color.